-Freed from danger.
-Shivaji and his two comrades then made their way to the summit of Pratapgarh, and fired a cannon.
+Freed from danger, Shivaji and his two comrades then made their way to the summit of Pratapgarh, and fired a cannon.
 This was the signal for which his troops were waiting in their ambush in the valleys below.
 At once the armies of Moro Trimbak and Netaji Palkar and the thousands of Maylés rushed on the Bijapuri camp from four sides.
-Afzal's officers and soldiers alike were panic-stricken at the news of their chief's death and this unexpected attack, in that unknown region, where every bush seemed to be alive with enemics.
-The carnage in the Bijapuri army was terrible. who begged quarters holding grass between their teeth were spared, the rest were put to the sword."
-3.000 men were killed, according to the report that reached the English factory at Rajapur a few days later.
+Afzal's officers and soldiers alike were panic-stricken at the news of their chief's death and this unexpected attack, in that unknown region, where every bush seemed to be alive with enemies. carnage in the Bijapuri army was terrible. who begged quarters holding grass between their teeth were spared, the rest were put to the sword."
+3,000 men were killed, according to the report that reached the English factory at Rajapur a few days later bundles of clothing, and 10 lakhs of Rupees in cash and jewellery.

 The booty taken was immense: all the artillery, waggons, ammunition, treasure, tents and equippage, transport cattle and baggage of an entire army, fell into the victors' hands.
-Among them were 65 elephants, 4,000 horses, 1200 camels, 2000 bundles of clothing, and 10 lakhs of Rupees in cash and jewellery.
+Among them were 65 elephants, 4,000 horses, 1200 camels, 2000